 Vision Therapy Services

-Vision Therapy of San Antonio is dedicated to helping children, adolescents and adults learn how to use their vision accurately and efficiently through Vision Therapy.
-Vision Therapy deals with building new neural pathways in the brain to enable you to process information from your eyes more efficiently.
+Vision Therapy Of San Antonio is dedicated to helping children, adolescents and adults learn how to use their vision accurately and efficiently.
+Vision therapy deals with building new neural pathways in the brain to enable the person to process information from the eyes more efficiently.

-- Fixation Skills– the ability of the eyes to focus on an object
+Fixation Skills–ability of the eyes to focus on an object

-- Stereopsis— the brain’s ability to combine the images from each eye into a single, three-dimensional picture of what is seen
+Stereopsis— the brain’s ability to combine the images from each eye into a single, three-dimensional picture of what is seen “depth perception”

 What is Vision Therapy?

 Vision is the dominant sense; thus, 80% of what we learn is learned using the visual system.
 Vision Therapy is an individually tailored program that is initiated to provide treatment for adults and children that have perceptual and visual motor problems.
 These problems can be deficiencies in eye teaming ability, eye focusing ability, eye movement function or visual-cognitive integration.
 All of these deficiencies can cause problems with learning, reading and writing.
 Vision Therapy trains the two eyes to work efficiently together to enhance the skills needed for success in school and sports, such as reading and catching abilities.

 Kristina’s mother relates her experiences prior to and during vision therapy.